erenmuammer/ModernAR/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Copyright (C) Denys Hsu - cgtinker, cgtinker.com, hello@cgtinker.com
+Copyright (C) Muammer Eren, muammer.eren@tedu.edu.tr

 <br><br>